Tritoon vs Pontoon: The Buyer’s Complete Comparison Guide

 A tritoon is a vessel that, you guessed it, is supported by three tubes of air instead of two.
 On average, they're 22 feet to 30 feet in length and are able to carry 14 to 25 people.

-In other words, tritoons are much bigger and, if you’re considering a tritoon, you may need to ask yourself if you plan on cruising with that many people.
+In other words, tritoons boats are much bigger than pontoon boats and, if you’re considering a tritoon, you may need to ask yourself if you plan on cruising with that many people.
 Do you really need the larger size?
 Is it worth it?

 Water conditions are also a factor when deciding whether or not you need a tritoon - but more on this later.